UiPath/Community.Activities/README.md

 Examples:

-* throwing an exception in an existing common scenario where it previously was not thrown
+* Throwing an exception in an existing common scenario where it previously was not thrown
 * An exception is no longer thrown
 * A different behavior is observed after the change for an input
-* renaming a public type, member, or parameter
+* Renaming a public type, member, or parameter
-* decreasing the range of accepted values within a given parameter
+* Decreasing the range of accepted values within a given parameter
-* changing the value of a public constant or enum member
+* Changing the value of a public constant or enum member

 #### Bucket 2: Reasonable Grey Area
 *Change of behavior that customers would have reasonably depended on.*

 Examples:

-* throwing a different exception type in an existing common scenario
+* Throwing a different exception type in an existing common scenario
-* change in timing/order of events (even when not specified in docs)
+* Change in timing/order of events (even when not specified in docs)
-* change in parsing of input and throwing new errors (even if parsing behavior is not specified in the docs)
+* Change in parsing of input and throwing new errors (even if parsing behavior is not specified in the docs)

 These require judgment: how predictable, obvious, consistent was the behavior?